learn-co-students/first-lab-ruby-learn-cli-ile-q-000/README.md

 ![lab-fail](https://s3.amazonaws.com/learn-verified/LearnRunningLearrn.png)

-You can see your test is currently failing, which is fine, we haven't done any work yet, so it makes sense.
+You can see your test is currently failing, which is fine.
+We haven't done any work yet, so it makes sense.

 The failure reads: `Make sure you have added a new file or edited edit-me.txt`